gaeldy/pinppong/README.md

 # pinppong
-The goal of this project is to create a responsive and aesthectically pleasing
+The goal of this project is to create a responsive and aesthectically pleasing ping pong based game